gimbalinc/airship-adapter-ios/sample/README.md

 Next, obtain your Airship app key and app secret from the Airship dashboard, and copy these into `AirshipConfig.plist`.

 Finally, obtain your Gimbal API key from Gimbal Manager, and copy this key into the designated spot in `AppDelegate`.

+If detailed debug logging is required, uncomment the appropriate lines in `AppDelegate` pertaining to the Gimbal `Debugger` class.